ieoresearch/QProMS/Readme.md

 4. Network and functional analysis
 5. Exporting results.

 In all sections, the options pre-selected are defaults that should apply to most scenarios including global proteome profiling, AP-MS and proximity labelling MS.

+In the global settings in the top-right wheel, the user may change palettes for the plots, plot text size, and whether plots will be downloaded in svg or png format.

 #### Upload page